sfigg/commercialization-public/docset/manufacture/desktop/siloed-provisioning-packages.md

 <%Windows ADK install root%>\Deployment Tools\CopyDandI.cmd amd64 D:\ADKTools
 ```

-Before you use the tool, you'll need to copy the ADK tools again to a non-removable drive on the destination device.
+Before you use DISM, you'll need to copy the ADK tools again to a non-removable drive on the destination device.
 Copying the file to a non-removable location avoids an error associated with installing DISM from removable drives.

 ```
 xcopy D:\ADKTools\ W:\ADKTools\ /s